KSEHano/BSc-Thesis/Thesis.md

 The factor of missing recall and the need for exact matches lead to the problem of a score that has no accurate single sentence scores.
 On the whole corpus, they are a little less important but can still lead to an inaccurate score.
 An improvement in these areas can ultimately lead to a score that is closer to human evaluation.

-\subsection{Alternatives}
+\subsection{Alternatives to BLEU}

 Considering the problems with BLEU, several alternative metrics have emerged to tackle the problems of BLEU.
-Here I include three other well-established metrics that are very similar to BLEU, NIST [@NIST], METEOR [@METEOR], and TER [@TER] including the two variants of TER HTER and TER-Plus [@TERp].
+Here I include three other well-established metrics that are very similar to BLEU and often used and compared to it [@book, p.
+26; @QE, p.
+44].
+NIST [@NIST], METEOR [@METEOR], and TER [@TER] including the two variants of TER HTER and TER-Plus [@TERp] are further explained here.
 NIST is most similar to BLEU, METEOR includes several measures to improve on BLEU and TER is the most distinct of the three.

 @NIST have developed the evaluation metric that resembles BLEU the most, it is called NIST.
 Like all the automatic evaluation methods NIST requires at least one reference translation.
 Further, it compares the different n-grams of the reference or references to the hypothesis and gives the whole segment a score.
 NIST improves on BLEU by including information weights, i. e. that n-grams with a lower chance of co-occurrence are weighted more heavily than those with a high chance of co-occurrence [@NIST].
 With those improvements, NIST has a slightly higher positive correlation with human judgment in terms of recognizing adequacy but not fluency [@NIST].
 NIST is very similar to BLEU and improves slightly on it in terms of correlation with human judgment.